tranquil-tr0/zen-browser-linux-installer/README.md

 # zen-browser-linux-installer

-Install [Zen](https://zen-browser.app), "the best way to browse the web" ALL CREDIT TO [NEUNER](https://codeberg.org/neuner/zen-linux.sh), the creator of the original [project](https://codeberg.org/neuner/zen-linux.sh).
+Install [Zen](https://zen-browser.app), "the best way to browse the web" from the portable tarball!
+ALL CREDIT TO [NEUNER](https://codeberg.org/neuner/zen-linux.sh), the creator of the original [project](https://codeberg.org/neuner/zen-linux.sh).
 (The original project is also probably safer, since I am not experienced)

 #### Differences from original: